LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: PPO-based LLM Decision Maker for Protocol Emergence

 \subsection{Generative Policy Architecture with PAG}

-LLMs' vast vocabulary and hallucination can produce responses containing irrelevant or unparseable tokens, which impairs the reliability.
-While default token filling is commonly used to maintain reliability \cite{11084848}, the sparsity of effective tokens remains a bottleneck in training efficiency.
-Therefore, we propose PAG to ensure the executability of the generated responses, by constraining the output vocabulary to valid protocol-action tokens.

-As depicted in Fig. \ref{fig:PAG}, we construct the vocabulary space $\mathcal{W}^-_b,\mathcal{W}^-_u\subset \mathcal{W}$ that serves as the set of admissible protocol tokens for sampling.
+To ensure the reliability of protocol emergence, we employ PAG to constrain the LLM's generative process within the valid protocol-action subspace.
+As depicted in Fig. \ref{fig:PAG}, unlike standard stochastic sampling on an open-domain vocabulary $\mathcal{W}$ that may yield unparseable tokens or hallucinations \cite{11303187}, PAG enforces a strict mapping from the hidden states to the admissible token set $\mathcal{W}^-_b,\mathcal{W}^-_u\subset \mathcal{W}$.
 Precisely, the BS's output is constrained to only the numerical tokens within $\mathcal{W}^-_b=\{``0", ``1",\cdots, ``I_t "\}$ that indicate the allocation of corresponding RBGs.
 Here, ``0" indicates no allocation and others specify the allocation to the $i$-th UE.
 Each DCM action is then represented as a sequence $\Tilde{a}\subscriptbst = \{w_0,\cdots,w_{M}\}$, $w\in\mathcal{W}^-_b$ of fixed length $M$, corresponding to the maximum number of allocable RBs.
-The probability of generating a specific, valid DCM is therefore calculated by
+The probability of generating a specific, valid DCM is factorized autoregressively